Park District: South Central

 2022

-• January-present: APR, Southside Rising, and community members host outreach opportunities to determine priorities regarding recreation features.
+• January-November: APR, Southside Rising, and community members host outreach opportunities to determine priorities regarding recreation features.

 • January-present: Members from multiple City departments work with neighborhood voices to determine ways to honor the area of historic consideration.